 Girl Scouts of Ohio’s Heartland asks girls 14 years or older to apply to serve as board members (two needed) and member-at-large delegates (10 needed).
 These girls will serve on our Girl Scout Delegate Advisory Council.
-Applications for these positions, to be elected at Annual Meeting in April 2015 will be posted this fall.
+The deadline for 2015 applications has passed.
+Please check back for updates in the fall.